 The “success” of new churches often challenges older congregations in general to evaluate themselves in substantial ways.
 Sometimes it is only in contrast with a new church that older churches can finally define their own vision, specialties, and identity.

 Fourth, the new church may be an ‘evangelistic feeder’ for a whole community.

 The new church often produces many converts who end up in older churches for a variety of reasons.
 Ordinarily, the new churches of a city produce new people not only for themselves, but for the older bodies as well.

-…as an exercise in Kingdom-mindedness.
+4. As an exercise in Kingdom-mindedness.

 All in all, church planting helps an existing church the best when the new congregation is voluntarily ‘birthed’ by an older ‘mother’ congregation.
 Often the excitement and new leaders and new ministries and additional members and income ‘washes back’ into the mother church in various ways and strengthens and renews it.
 Our attitude to new church development is a test of whether our mindset is geared to our own institutional turf, or to the overall health and prosperity of the kingdom of God in the city.

-New church planting is the only way that we can be sure we are going to increase the number of believers in a city and one of the best ways to renew the whole Body of Christ.
+New church planting is the only way that we can be sure we are going to increase the number of believers in a city and one of the best ways to renew the whole body of Christ.
 The evidence for this statement is strong–Biblically, sociologically, and historically.
 In the end, a lack of kingdom-mindedness may simply blind us to all this evidence.
 We must beware of that.